Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Conclusions

 Many real-world applications of these flows involve some form of reactions between involved ionic species at the interface between fluid and solid.
 As such, we formulate a fully general reaction model capable of describing said heterogeneous reactions as a balance of fluxes across all reacting species.

 To verify flow descriptions obtained from our solvers are accurate, we compare against highly accurate solutions obtained, for simplified cases, with the {Matlab toolbox \textit{Chebfun}} for a number of cases.
 With each case we find good agreement, showing spatial grid convergence of the results.
-We later use our solvers across a randomly generated solid-fluid porous cell, similar to a representative elementary volume (REV) used in homogenisation theory, to show the solvers ability in handling complex micro-structures.
+We later use our solvers across a randomly generated solid-fluid porous cell, similar to a representative elementary volume (REV) used in homogenization theory, to show the solver's ability in handling complex microstructures.

-In the future we plan on constructing full physically realistic cases, such as modelling the electrokinetic flow through a porous battery half-cell.
-Furthermore we later plan to apply uncertainty quantification in conjunction with these randomly generated porous cells, quantifying the effects on the flow for varying geometrical properties.
+In future works, we plan on constructing fully physically realistic cases, such as modelling the electrokinetic flow through a porous battery half-cell.
+Furthermore, we later plan to apply uncertainty quantification in conjunction with these randomly generated porous cells, quantifying the effects on the flow for varying geometrical properties.